openstax/napkin-notes/kevin/180417_biglearnLoUsage.md

 with some sort of initial guess(es).
 This is where LOs come into play.

-## How Do LOs Get Assigned to Exercises?
+## How do LOs get assigned to exercises?

 LOs are added to exercises
 as specially-formatted tags